"Travels" goes 3D

 I'm used to "free-viewing" stereo pairs with the naked eye—no viewers needed.
 (You can try it with the little drawing above... see this page for more information.)
 But recently I worked out a way to convert them to red/cyan anaglyph format, the old standby of 3D comics.
-OK, you lose the color, and there's always some ghosting... but these can be viewed with ordinary red/cyan glasses, which you can get for free.
-Heck, you probably already have a pair kicking around from watching a DVD like "Spy Kids 3-D" or "Shrek 3D."
+OK, you lose the color, and there's always some ghosting... but these can be viewed with ordinary red/cyan glasses.
+You probably already have a pair kicking around from watching a DVD like "Spy Kids 3-D" or "Shrek 3D."

 So here are some stereo photos I've taken over the last ten years of RVing.
 Get out your glasses, sit back and enjoy!
 (Remember to click on each image to see it full size.)